ericbigpanda/docs.bigpanda.io/_integrations/newrelic.md

 <!-- app-only-end -->
 <!-- docs-only-start -->

-In the BigPanda Application, there's a Form that you can enter you API, which will create the New Relic WebHook for you.
+In the BigPanda Application, there's a Form that you can enter your API, which will create the New Relic WebHook for you.

 <!-- docs-only-end -->